doc4d/4d-web-studio/docs/events.md

 You can then add parameters and point at a datasource to update.

-## Triggering an event

-Events can be triggered:

-* When certain actions are taken on your components
-* When a webform is loaded
-* When a datasource is updated

 You can map one class function to several events, or one event to several class functions.

 Events are executed in their defined order.

+## Triggering an event

-### Examples
+### From a component

-#### Example 1: Creating a search feature using the `onChange` event
+#### Example: Creating a search feature using the `onChange` event

 The objective is to update a list of students displayed in a **Matrix** component according to what the end user types in an input area.